QlikView Tutorial For Beginner – Latest Features & Components

 QlikView is capable of connecting with a wide range of databases using custom connectors.
 It carries out an intense and advanced search to accelerate data discovery.

 All the insights and data visualizations report are sharable and a user shares via cloud or enterprise server.
 Several users can share and discuss the insights drawn in real time.

 An impressive feature of QlikView is that it allows user-driven data discovery.
-Where users can themselves create models and constantly guide by the tool about what should an ideal interpretation of the given information.
+There, users can create models and constantly get guided by the tool about what should be an ideal interpretation of the given information.

 Unlike other BI tools, QlikView offers the customers full flexibility in the ways they need to build their dashboard and process data according to their needs.
 QlikView tools allow users to formulate scripts for mapping data.
 QlikView also offers great integration opportunities where a user can integrate QlikView with other apps using APIs.

 vi.
 Consistent Reporting